Meet the District Attorney:

 Over his successful career in Shreveport, James has demonstrated his long-term commitment to civic, social, and community engagement.
 In addition to his current office, he has held the positions of Assistant City Attorney, Assistant District Attorney, and First Assistant District Attorney.
 He has also held titles of District Court Judge and Louisiana Second Circuit Court of Appeals Judge.
 He has promoted professional development through his membership and leadership in numerous professional organizations.
 James has supported the community by founding youth mentoring programs including the West Shreveport Little League, West Shreveport Sports Association, and “The Keepers of the Vineyard.”

 James Stewart is married to Helen Gafford Stewart.
 He is the proud father of five children: James, Jr., Adrienne, David, Jonathan, and Andrea, as well as two step-children, Jared and Trae.
-He also has one grandchild.
+He also has four grandchildren.
 He is the son of retired United States postman Richard G .
 Stewart, Sr. and the late Corine Stewart.
 He is the brother of retired United States Navy Captain Judge Advocate General Richard G. Stewart, Jr., and Chief Judge of the United States Fifth Circuit Court of Appeal Carl E. Stewart, Sr., and the uncle of Caddo Parish District Court Judge Karelia Stewart.